FREE SPEECH HISTORY TIMELINE

 661-750: The Umayyad Caliphate

-Around 684, the Umayyad Caliph ʿAbd al-Malik makes one of the first attempts at purging the Caliphate from heresy.
-The notion of free will held by certain religious scholars is undermining the idea of predestination and with that the legitimacy of the Umayyads.
-Around 699, a heretic is crucified.
+Around 684, Caliph ʿAbd al-Malik makes one of the first attempts to purge the Caliphate from heresy.
+The believe in free will is especially dangerous because it is believed to undermine the legitimacy of the caliphs.
+One heretic is crucified around 699.

 750-1258: The ‘Abbāsids and the Islamic Golden Age

-In the 12th and 13th centuries, the Ancient thinkers are translated from Arabic into Latin and their ideas seep into the European universities and influence European scholars.
+In the 12th and 13th centuries, the ancient thinkers are translated from Arabic to Latin.
+From the Islamic world, the ancient ideas seep into the European universities and influence European scholars.

 827-911: Ibn al-Rawandi